 Afropolitanism is the voguish term for new work made by young African artists both in and outside Africa.
 The artists are presumably united by some shared view of Africa but this seems preposterous given that their cultures are widely varied, their geographical locations scattered, their personal stories and journeys vastly disparate.
 I, like Holland Cotter of the New York Times, choose to defend an artist's right not to 'wrap themselves in evidence of their origins'.
 Their work will demonstrate, up to that point of creativity, a personal reflection of everything that has defined them and contributed to their mode of existence.

 Contemporary is about the now; belonging to or occurring in the present.
 If we describe someone as a modernist we recognize that they have achieved a significant departure from traditional styles or values.
-Within the context of contemporary African art there are many African artists who exist contemporaneously as a modernist and a contemporary one such as:
+Within the context of contemporary African art there are many African artists who exist contemporaneously as a modernist and a contemporary one.

 These artists have pushed boundaries at many stages of their careers and most of them still continue to do so.
 They are valued today for not only their contribution to aesthetic and cultural history but they were also often involved in international discourses on evaluating modernity in contemporary African art on the continent of Africa and mediating its place on the world art scene.